Dr John Kirkegaard: improving farm productivity and sustainability

 - Publishing History

 Dr Kirkegaard's current research projects are aimed at improving the productivity and sustainability of farming systems.
-These include:

 - factors limiting canola productivity in southern Australia